akoz002/web-projects/README.md

 # web-projects
-HTML, JavaScript, React and Node.js web projects.

-Hi, my name is Alex Kozlov (akoz002) and this repo contains web development projects I've implemented using HTML, CSS/SASS, JavaScript, React / Redux and Node.js / Express.
-These are presented in **Frontend** and **Backend** project sections below.
+Hi, my name is Alex Kozlov (akoz002) and this repo contains my web development projects. **Frontend** projects are implemented with HTML, CSS/SASS, JavaScript, React/Redux and D3. **Backend** projects are implemented with Node.js, Express and Mongoose/MongoDB.

 ## Frontend Projects